-To be considered for inclusion in the proxy materials for the 2016 Annual Meeting of Stockholders, your proposal must be submitted in writing by January 6, 2016, to the Company's Corporate Secretary at Ardelyx, Inc., 34175 Ardenwood Blvd., Suite 200, Fremont, CA 94555.
-However, if the meeting is not held between May 12, 2016 and July 11, 2016, then the deadline will be a reasonable time before we begin to print and mail our proxy materials for that meeting.
+To be considered for inclusion in the proxy materials for the 2017 Annual Meeting of Stockholders, your proposal must be submitted in writing by December 23, 2016, to the Company's Corporate Secretary at Ardelyx, Inc., 34175 Ardenwood Blvd., Suite 200, Fremont, CA 94555.
+However, if the meeting is more than 30 days from June 2, 2017, then the deadline will be a reasonable time before we begin to print and mail our proxy materials for that meeting.

-If you wish to submit a proposal before the stockholders or nominate a director at the 2016 Annual Meeting of Stockholders, but you are not requesting that your proposal or nomination be included in the proxy materials for that meeting, then you must follow the procedures set forth in our bylaws and, among other things, notify the Company's Corporate Secretary in writing between February 12, 2016 and March 14, 2016.
-However, if the date of the 2016 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after June 11, 2016, then you must give notice not later than the 90th day prior to that meeting or, if later, the 10th day following the day on which public disclosure of that annual meeting date is first made.
+If you wish to submit a proposal before the stockholders or nominate a director at the 2017 Annual Meeting of Stockholders, but you are not requesting that your proposal or nomination be included in the proxy materials for that meeting, then you must follow the procedures set forth in our bylaws and, among other things, notify the

+Company's Corporate Secretary in writing between February 2, 2017 and March 4, 2017.
+However, if the date of the 2017 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after June 2, 2017, then you must give notice not later than the 90th day prior to that meeting or, if later, the 10th day following the day on which public disclosure of that annual meeting date is first made.
 You are also advised to review our bylaws, which contain additional requirements regarding advance notice of stockholder proposals and director nominations.